Claude Code vs Cursor vs Windsurf: Which AI Coding Tool Is Worth Your Money in 2026?

 Can I use Claude Code inside Cursor?

 Yes!
-You can use Claude models within Cursor.
-However, you won't get Claude Code's terminal-native agentic features — you'll get Cursor's own AI interface powered by Claude's models.
+You can use Claude models within Cursor 3.
+However, you won't get Claude Code's terminal-native agentic features — you'll get Cursor's own agent-first interface powered by Claude's models.
+Cursor 3 now has its own parallel agent system that's conceptually similar but works differently (GUI-based orchestration vs. terminal autonomy).

 Which is cheapest for occasional use?